GitLab Laptop Management

 Our standard laptop offerings include:

-• MacBook Pro 14-inch - 16GB Unified memory / 512GB storage Standard model
+- MacBook Pro 14-inch - 24GB Unified memory / 1TB storage Standard model

-• MacBook Pro 16-inch - 36GB Unified memory / 1TB storage Performance model
+- MacBook Pro 16-inch - 64GB Unified memory / 1TB storage Performance model

-• MacBook Pro 14-inch - 36GB Unified memory / 1TB storage Performance model
+- MacBook Pro 14-inch - 64GB Unified memory / 1TB storage Performance model

 Most roles that require higher performance machines are approved for a 14" or 16" MacBook Pro performance model.
-Please see this spreadsheet (public) to locate your department group and determine which machine you are eligible for.
+Please see this spreadsheet (public) to determine which machine you are eligible for.

 Linux Hardware

-Dell does not currently sell laptops pre-installed with Linux in some countries; team members will need to install Linux themselves in those cases.
+Dell is the only approved Linux laptop vendor.
+These laptops generally come pre-loaded with Ubuntu Linux.
+Dell does not sell laptops pre-installed with Linux in some countries; team members will need to install Linux themselves in those cases.

 Windows for Customer Support and Product Development